damianoazzolini/lawk/README.md

 - `-v --verbose`: verbose

 ## How to Use
 By default, when called only with filename, it enters an interactive mode: you can specify a query and then ask it with return.
 After the query, you can ask another query and so on...
 To exit from the interactive mode, you have several options: `halt`, `exit`, or `quit`.
 In interactive mode, you can print the help with `help`.
 With `list` you get a list of available predicates.

+## Quick Tutorial
+TODO

+Since this program consider one line at the time, you cannot (by now), do something like line(I,L), add(I,1,I1), line(I1,L1).
+In general, you must have only one call to line/1,2 in a query.

 ## Syntax
 Variables are denoted with: